 When to Choose a gTLD

 A gTLD is ideal for companies targeting multiple countries or managing a centralized brand identity.
+A unified global website becomes more scalable when supported by accurate international keyword research.

 Ideal Scenarios for gTLDs